St. James Seminary Senior High School: Houses

 St. Thomas Aquinas is named after the influential Italian philosopher, theologian, and jurist regarded as the model teacher for would-be priests, foremost proponent natural theology.
 Aquinas boys wear the GREEN jerseys.

-St. Augustine’s house is named after the early Christian theologian, philosopher and bishop of Hippo Regius in North Africa whose writings and proclamations influenced the development of Western Christianity.
+St. Augustine's house is named after the early Christian theologian, philosopher and bishop of Hippo Regius in North Africa whose writings and proclamations influenced the development of Western Christianity.
 Students of this house wear the YELLOW jerseys.

-Spirituality and Guidance
+Spirituality and guidance

 The school regards spiritual development as central in human resource development.
 In pursuance of this, religious associations such as the Legion of Mary, Young Christian Students Church and the Catholic Students Union exist to develop students spiritually.
 Their activities include Bible studies, Bible quizzes and spiritual retreats.
 These groups undertake social and benevolent activities and frequently engage in clean-up exercises in and outside the school.

 Recollection sessions are organized for students to help them live exemplary Christian lives.

 The Guidance and Counselling Unit of the school does career, academic, personal and social counselling.
 Through counselling, students are able to cope with difficult school situations, as well as overcome emotional difficulties.
 Academic and career counselling not only help students to overcome problems in their studies, but also to identify their strengths and weaknesses.

-Bi-Lateral Cooperation and Exchanges
+Bilateral cooperation and exchanges

 St. James has a well-established bilateral relationship with St Mary's College, Dublin.
 Reciprocal visits to strengthen this tie and co-operation between St. James and their Irish counterpart began in 2004.

 Scores of Irish High School students, teachers and medical teams have visited St. James since 2004 to have first-hand information about Ghana's educational system, as well as acquaint themselves with our cultural values, and build new relationships with their Ghanaian counterparts.

 A delegation of 14, comprising students and teachers of St. James were in Ireland in 2015 for the same purpose.
 In 2016, St. James hosted two separate Irish delegations comprising 86 students, teachers and a medical team.

 The Irish delegation attends classes, have cultural shows and play games with students of St. James Seminary whenever they visit.
 Another batch of St. James students also paid a reciprocal familiarization tour of Ireland in 2017.

 St. James also has a young relationship with the Holy Spirit Catholic School in Tuscaloosa, Alabama, United States.
 In 2017, students of the Holy Spirit school made a cash donation to St. James through the Brong-Ahafo Regional Minister when he and the Chief Executives of Sunyani and Techiman visited Tuscaloosa to strengthen sister-city relations that exist between these cities.